-From November 2, Scotland will enter a new five tier system (Levels 0 - 4).
+Even without England’s lockdown there are restrictions in place that would affect any travel.
+Scotland is currently using a new five tier system (Levels 0 - 4).
 Level 0 is the level with the least restrictions, though no areas are currently in this tier.

 Accommodation options are open in Level 1 and Level 2 areas, though people are currently not allowed to visit other households indoors.
-That means you can’t travel to Scotland to stay in a friend’s house, for example.
+That means, if you live in a low risk area in Scotland you could go away for a trip but you can’t stay in a friend’s house, for example.
 In Level 2 areas, restaurants, cafes, bars, public houses must only serve alcohol with a main meal and indoor premises must close by 8pm.

 In Level 3 areas, accommodation is open but must only be used by people local to the area, while all tourism-related businesses must close in Level 4 areas.

-Areas currently in Level 3 or above include: Edinburgh, Glasgow, Clackmannanshire, Dundee, East Ayrshire, East Dunbartonshire, East Lothian, East Renfrewshire, Falkirk, Inverclyde, Midlothian, North Ayrshire, North Lanarkshire, Renfrewshire, South Ayrshire, South Lanarkshire, Stirling, West Dunbartonshire and West Lothian.
+Scotland have introduced legally-enforceable travel bans, which means people could be fined by the police if they travel in or out of council areas in Level 3 or 4 for non-essential reasons.
+As of November 20, areas in Level 3 or 4 include: Edinburgh, Glasgow, Angus, Clackmannanshire, Dundee, East Ayrshire, East Dunbartonshire, East Lothian (moving to Level 2 on November 24), East Renfrewshire, Falkirk, Fife, Inverclyde, Midlothian (moving to Level 2 on November 24), North Ayrshire, North Lanarkshire, Perth and Kinross, Renfrewshire, South Ayrshire, South Lanarkshire, Stirling, West Dunbartonshire and West Lothian.

 Want to know when you can travel overseas?
 Here’s what we know so far.

-Planning a camping trip?
+Planning a camping trip for 2021?
 Here’s where you can wild camp in the UK.